TeamUp3Batch/yummydash-frontend/README.md

 npm install
 npm start
-The app will be served at http://localhost:3000 created .env file in your root dir and check Check .env Sample file for backend URL variable.
+The app will be served at http://localhost:3000 create .env file in your root dir and check check .envSample file for backend url variable.

 ## Main Contributors